Community Advisory Committee

 President & CEO Philadelphia Cultural Alliance.

-Before joining the Cultural Alliance team Patty held leadership positions at several cultural organizations, including the African American Museum in Philadelphia, where she served as President.
-Most recently Patty served as the President & CEO of The Blues Foundation based in Memphis, Tennessee.
+Before joining the Cultural Alliance team, Patricia Wilson Aden held leadership positions at several cultural organizations, including the African American Museum in Philadelphia, where she served as President.
+Most recently, she served as the President & CEO of The Blues Foundation based in Memphis, Tennessee.
 Throughout her career, she has been dedicated to the preservation and celebration of cultural resources, often those associated with African American history.
-Patty holds a BA in History from Spelman College and a MA in Historic Preservation Planning from Cornell University.
+She holds a BA in History from Spelman College and a MA in Historic Preservation Planning from Cornell University.

 Eric Battle